How to annoy a Survivors fan

 Can Governor Dominic Crayle hide the disturbing secrets of his brutal regime from the unannounced inspection?

-Episode image for Survivors 9:2 Hearts and Mines
+Episode image for Survivors 2:2 Mother's Courage

 The Fourth Horseman location find